 - Traffic Verification is real-time verification that traffic meets the qualities and characteristics outlined by an IO.
 If you decide to pay a premium for iPhone 7+ devices, do you have a mechanism in your measurement tool to verify this in real-time and stop the attribution waterfall from triggering if all criteria isn’t met?

 - Global Fraud Blocklist is real-time fraud monitoring and abatement to stop media fraud and potential attribution fraud.
 This blocklist is algorithmically maintained at a system-level across Kochava, observing patterns of fraudsters across accounts.
 When sites, device identifiers or IPs are used in fraudulent behavior, it is on the blocklist and your traffic is automatically pre-screened when using this capability.
 Do you have a real-time fraud abatement strategy across all of your media buys?

-- Configurable Attribution are configurable lookback windows supported at the media source level with granular control of lookback settings by probabilistic attribution vs. device ID attribution—separately for view-through and click-through.
+- Configurable Attribution are configurable lookback windows supported at the media source level with granular control of lookback settings by probabilistic attribution (see iOS 14+ restrictions) vs. device ID attribution—separately for view-through and click-through.

 - Configurable attribution overrides further modifying lookback windows at the tracker level to separate incent vs. non-incent or to qualify higher-intent audiences with tighter attribution windows and larger payouts.
 The configurable attribution waterfall enables customers to change the way it works in Kochava for your conversion windows.
 It will match the intent of your IOs.